hakancangunerli/hakancangunerli/README.md

 - Human-Centered Computing (Human-Computer Interaction/Human-Robot Interaction)
 - Data Analytics & Visualization
 - Robotics (Human-robot interfaces, Perception)
-- Artificial Intelligence (Machine Perception , Machine Learning)
+- Artificial Intelligence (Machine Perception , Machine Learning, Natural Language Processing)

 I'm pretty active here, so please feel free to DM or shoot me an email at john [at] hakancangunerli [dot] com.
 If it is a Georgia Tech-related subject and/or you need a faster way to reach at me, you can email me at hakancangunerli [at] gatech [dot] edu as well.